bernie-skipole/indipydriver/docs/source/usage/example4.rst

                     event.vector["open"] = control.switch_open
                     event.vector["close"] = control.switch_close

-                    # sending 'Ok' informs the client that the value has been received
+                    # Inform the client that the value has been received
-                    event.vector.state = 'Ok'
                     await event.vector.send_setVector()

                     # and send text of window position to the client